Page loading ... Please wait.

 Blueberry Bran Muffins

-Orange Date Muffins: Preheat oven to 400 degrees F (205 degrees C).
+Orange Date Muffins: Preheat your oven to 375 degrees F (190 degrees C).
 Place rack in the middle of the oven.
-Butter or spray, with a non stick vegetable spray, 12 muffin tins (or line with paper liners).
+Butter or spray, with a non stick vegetable spray, 12 regular sized muffin cups (or line with paper liners).

-In a separate bowl, mix together the orange juice, buttermilk, egg, vanilla extract, and melted and cooled butter.
+In a separate bowl, mix together the orange juice, buttermilk, egg, vanilla extract, and melted butter.

 Add the milk and egg mixture to the flour mixture.
 Stir just until combined.
-Fold in the dates and walnuts.
 (Do not over mix the batter or the muffins will be tough when baked.)

-Evenly divide the mixture among the 12 muffins cups.
-Place in the oven and bake for about 15 to 20 minutes, or until very lightly browned and a toothpick inserted in the center comes out clean.
+Evenly divide the mixture among the 12 muffin cups.
+Place in the oven and bake for about 15 - 18 minutes, or until a toothpick inserted in the center comes out just clean.
 Place on a wire rack to cool.

 Makes 12 regular-sized muffins.